by Nicole P

 Kaolin clay (kaolinite) is amongst the most common clay minerals on earth.
 This type of clay can be found across the globe, but is named after the Kaolin mountain in Jiangxi, China.
 This naturally abundant clay is used for a wide number of applications including ceramics, paper production, pharmaceuticals, and hair care.

 So how exactly does kaolin clay work as a hair care ingredient?
-Today, we will explore kaolin clay by discussing health benefits of kaolinite and how kaolin clay can be utilized as a potent hair care ingredient.
+Today, we will explore kaolin clay by discussing the health benefits of kaolinite and how kaolin clay can be utilized as a potent hair care ingredient.

 Kaolin clay is naturally soft and moldable, which allows it to be used in different fields without much (or any) manipulation.
 Kaolin clay is so abundant and easily accessible, making the kaolin clay mining process very efficient with minimal impact on the environment.